 Moreover, in the past, most sterns of ships housed the quarters of the captain.
-The stern is also called as the transom.
-In some ships, the transom is highly decorated, while some have Spartan features used for its basic functions.
+The stern is also called the transom.
+The transom is highly decorated in some ships, while some have Spartan features used for its basic functions.
 On modern seacrafts, such as yachts, the stern is often the part of the boat that bears the vessel’s name.

 Different Types of Sterns

 In building a ship, certain factors must be considered.
 Some of the more important factors are flow patterns, hydrodynamic efficiency, aesthetics, and simplicity of construction.

 Also, some elements must be considered in choosing the right style and design of sterns.
 They include the following:

 - The stern must be able to prevent vibrations.